ihaveamac/ninfs/README.md

 * `~/.3ds/boot9.bin`
 * `~/3ds/boot9.bin`

-`boot9_prot.bin` can also be used in all of these locations.
+For historical reasons, `boot9_prot.bin` can also be used in all of these locations.

 "`~`" means the user's home directory. "`~/3ds`" would mean `/Users/username/3ds` on macOS and `C:\Users\username\3ds` on Windows.